researchcode001/Divide-and-Conquer-Attack/README.md

 # Divide-and-Conquer Attack
-This is the official implementation for paper: **Divide-and-Conquer Attack: Harnessing the Power of LLM to Bypass the Censorship of Text-to-Image Generation Model**
+This is the official implementation for paper: **Harnessing LLM to Attack LLM-Guarded Text-to-Image Models**

 **Warning: This repository may contain harmful content.**

 ## Dataset
-The dataset `Sensitive Prompt Dataset.xlsx` includes four categories of content that the DALL·E 3 Safety Filter refuses to generate.
+The dataset `VBCDE-100.txt` includes four categories of content that the DALL·E 3 Safety Filter refuses to generate.

 ## Gradio Demo:
 - Download the source file `DACADemo.py` and the requirements file `requirements.txt`